 For example, let's say I'm learning about antibiotics, and at the start of the chapter I decided to use my elementary school as my palace.
 As I learned, I followed a path organically through the school, choosing rooms/areas to neatly house my images for each chunk of info.
 Let's say I've just used the school lobby as my dedicated area for the drug class tetracyclines.
 Now, the next chunk of info being about the drug chloramphenicol, I might choose the room just right of the lobby to house all my high-yield chloramphenicol images, selecting loci within that room to fit the facts.

 As an additional example, I might select a particular area/room to hold all the info I want to memorize about the disorder hyperaldosteronism, and that area/room would be located within a larger palace about adrenal gland diseases.
 The next area along my path through that palace would, for example, house high-yield facts about Cushing syndrome, another adrenal pathology.

 This approach allows me to choose rooms/areas/loci that most appropriately match the material.
 It also permits me to easily go back and drop in new information.
 For example, if I encounter a new, image-worthy fact about chloramphenicol, I simply choose another locus within that original school room.

-In this way, the creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so it doesn't amount to much "extra time" at all.
+In this way, I don't spend time beforehand plotting out routes and selecting loci.
+The as-needed creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so it doesn't amount to much "extra time" at all.

-Converting information into images is often the more time-consuming process, but that's something that becomes effortless with practice.
+For many, converting information into images is the more time-consuming process, but that's something that becomes effortless with practice.
 See Refine Your Technique #3 and "Should I try to encode or 'memorize' everything using memory techniques?" for my tips for doing that efficiently.